- Slim and lightweight

 On this packaging are some claims which I can find no evidence to support.

 Super, all sounds good, if only it was clear how they have come to this conclusion.
 These are claims seen by other leading brands who have at least at some point conducted some clinical studies.
-With some digging you can find their supporting evidence, Fairywill lacks this.
+With some digging, you can find other brands supporting evidence, but Fairywill lacks this.